bitcraft/pytmx/readme.md

 Version Numbering
 ================================================================================

-X.Y.Z
+Example version: X.Y.Z

-X: 2 for python 2, 3 for python 3 and 2
+- X: 2 for python 2, 3 for python 3 and 2
-Y: major release. for new features or api change
+- Y: major release. for new features or api change
-Z: minor release.  for bug fixes related to last release
+- Z: minor release.  for bug fixes related to last release

+Artwork Attributions
 ===============================================================================
 The 16x16 overworld tiles were created by MrBeast at opengameart.org.
 CC-BY 3.0

+* If I missed your attribution, please let me know.